vmware/versatile-data-kit/CONTRIBUTING.md

 # How to make a new VDK release

-See previous releases: https://github.com/vmware/versatile-data-kit/releases Release is a certain milestone of VDK where we share with the community the latest changes.
+See previous releases: https://github.com/vmware/versatile-data-kit/releases A release is a certain milestone of VDK where we share the latest changes with the community.
-We try to have public release every few weeks.
+We aim to make a new public release every few weeks.

 To make a new public release, follow these steps:
 - Create a new release from the Releases menu - this will require a new tag;